airbytehq/terraform-provider-airbyte/docs/resources/source_amazon_seller_partner.md

 Required:

-- `aws_environment` (String) must be one of ["PRODUCTION", "SANDBOX"] Select the AWS Environment.
 - `lwa_app_id` (String) Your Login with Amazon Client ID.
 - `lwa_client_secret` (String) Your Login with Amazon Client Secret.
-- `refresh_token` (String) The Refresh Token obtained via OAuth flow authorization.
+- `refresh_token` (String, Sensitive) The Refresh Token obtained via OAuth flow authorization.
-- `region` (String) must be one of ["AE", "AU", "BE", "BR", "CA", "DE", "EG", "ES", "FR", "GB", "IN", "IT", "JP", "MX", "NL", "PL", "SA", "SE", "SG", "TR", "UK", "US"]
-Select the AWS Region.
 - `replication_start_date` (String) UTC date and time in the format 2017-01-25T00:00:00Z.
 Any data before this date will not be replicated.
-- `source_type` (String) must be one of ["amazon-seller-partner"]

 Optional:

+- `account_type` (String) must be one of ["Seller", "Vendor"]; Default: "Seller" Type of the Account you're going to authorize the Airbyte application by
 - `advanced_stream_options` (String) Additional information to configure report options.
 This varies by report type, not every report implement this kind of feature.
 Must be a valid json string.
-- `auth_type` (String) must be one of ["oauth2.0"]
+- `aws_environment` (String) must be one of ["PRODUCTION", "SANDBOX"]; Default: "PRODUCTION" Select the AWS Environment.
-- `aws_access_key` (String) Specifies the AWS access key used as part of the credentials to authenticate the user.
-- `aws_secret_key` (String) Specifies the AWS secret key used as part of the credentials to authenticate the user.
-- `max_wait_seconds` (Number) Sometimes report can take up to 30 minutes to generate.
-This will set the limit for how long to wait for a successful report.
-- `period_in_days` (Number) Will be used for stream slicing for initial full_refresh sync when no updated state is present for reports that support sliced incremental sync.
+- `period_in_days` (Number) Default: 90
+Will be used for stream slicing for initial full_refresh sync when no updated state is present for reports that support sliced incremental sync.
+- `region` (String) must be one of ["AE", "AU", "BE", "BR", "CA", "DE", "EG", "ES", "FR", "GB", "IN", "IT", "JP", "MX", "NL", "PL", "SA", "SE", "SG", "TR", "UK", "US"]; Default: "US"
+Select the AWS Region.
 - `replication_end_date` (String) UTC date and time in the format 2017-01-25T00:00:00Z.
 Any data after this date will not be replicated.
 - `report_options` (String) Additional information passed to reports.
 This varies by report type.
 Must be a valid json string.
-- `role_arn` (String) Specifies the Amazon Resource Name (ARN) of an IAM role that you want to use to perform operations requested using this profile.
-(Needs permission to 'Assume Role' STS).